os-js/manual.os-js.org/src/v3/install/README.md

 Installation is done in a few simple steps and only takes a couple of minutes.

-> **[warning] Do not run OS.js as a "sudo" or "admin" user.
-This can cause issues with file permissions as might leave you open to security vulnerabilities.**

 ## Requirements

 The only dependency is `node 10` or later and `git` is recommended.